WilliamBerryiii/Hints4CSD/slides/index.md

 "The walls between art and engineering exist only in our minds" - Theo Jansen

 ---
+"A good scientist is a person with original ideas.
+A good engineer is a person who makes a design that works with as few original ideas as possible." - Freeman Dyson

+---
-"Of course the goals are in conflict, and engineering is the art of making tradeoffs, for instance among features, speed, cost, dependability, and time to market." - Butler Lampson
+"[requirements, architecture, process, techniques].
+Of course the goals are in conflict, and engineering is the art of making tradeoffs, for instance among features, speed, cost, dependability, and time to market." - Butler Lampson

 ***
 Hints <span style="font-size:60%">For</span> Computer System Design